ID Resolve Review 2026: Is It More Than a Restoration Service?

-ID Resolve provides comprehensive identity restoration services, but is lackluster when it comes to proactive protection.
+ID Resolve provides comprehensive identity restoration services but falls short when it comes to proactive protection.
 The Basic plan doesn't offer any identity or credit monitoring while ID Resolve 360 only includes one-bureau credit scores and monitoring.

 But if you're a victim of identity theft, ID Resolve will have your back.
 Along with U.S.-based resolution experts, you'll receive lost wallet protection, credit freeze assistance, up to $500 in emergency cash, and much more.